JuliaLang/julia/stdlib/Random/docs/src/index.md

 Additionally, normal and exponential distributions are implemented for some `AbstractFloat` and `Complex` types, see [`randn`](@ref) and [`randexp`](@ref) for details.

+!!! note
+    The `MersenneTwister` used by unqualified `rand` or `randstring` calls is not suitable for applications where cryptographically secure random numbers are required, as for example session keys in web applications or nonces in network protocols.

 ## Random numbers module
 ```@docs
 Random.Random